postmanlabs/labs-docs/src/pages/docs/getting-started/settings.md

 * **Two-pane view** - By default, Postman displays responses below requests.
 Turn this on to display the response and request panes side by side.
 * **Show icons with tab names** - Turn this off to hide the icons that appear next to tab names.
 * **Variable autocomplete** - Turn this on to enable autocomplete when typing variable names.
+* **Default documentation editor** - Select the default editor you want to use for [editing documentation descriptions](/docs/publishing-your-api/authoring-your-documentation/) in Postman (Postman editor or Markdown editor).

 ### Editor settings